sassypianist98/hw8/README.md

 ## Part IV: Unit Testing
 ####
-JUnit tests are provided for each class.
+JUnit tests are provided for the Listing and Engine classes.